 The WCC Meals with a Mission program was created in August 2020 to combat food insecurity and promote student success.
-During the fall and spring semesters, Chef Dan Swift and the Uala Leaf Café staff prepared and served hundreds of students with thousands of meals thanks to donations from professor ameritus Jacquie Maly, the Hawaiʻi Community Foundation and Windward CC Ambassadors.
+During the fall and spring semesters, Chef Dan Swift and the Uala Leaf Café staff prepared and served hundreds of students with thousands of meals thanks to donations from professor emeritus Jacquie Maly, the Hawaiʻi Community Foundation, and Windward CC Ambassadors.

 The program was so successful that it was recognized in March 2021 by Honolulu Magazine and Kaneohe Magazine.
 However, more funds are needed to create meals for students attending the fall 2021 and semesters beyond.